 Blend the mixture until it is liquified.
 Avoid blending so long that it “cooks” it.

-Pour the liquid into a nut milk straining bag, or cheesecloth, or pantyhose… I used a nut milk bag.
+Pour the liquid into a wire strainer, nut milk straining bag, cheesecloth, or pantyhose… I used a nut milk bag.

 Strain the liquid and squeeze every last drop out.

 The lemon garlic extract is now ready for your “enjoyment”.

 Put it in an airtight glass jar and store in the fridge.

-It will stay fresh for one week, maybe up to two weeks.
+It will stay fresh for one week, and maybe up to two weeks.